-IMPLICATIONS Finance The resource to provide the bins, the emptying of them and the additional cleansing support as outlined in this report would require an initial capital investment estimated at £20k to £25k with ongoing revenue cost estimated at £21k to £25k per annum.
-If the committee decide to support the introduction of beach litter bins and the additional cleansing service as described a further report would be presented to the Finance and Democracy Committee to seek approval of additions to the capital and revenue budgets.
+IMPLICATIONS FinanceThe resource to provide the bins, the emptying of them and the a cleansing support as outlined in this report would require an initi investment estimated at £20k to £25k (to be funded from the Investment Reserve) with ongoing revenue cost estimated at £21k per annum.
+If the committee decide to support the introduction litter bins and the additional cleansing service as described a furth would be presented to the Finance and Democracy Committee approval of additions to the capital and revenue budgets.
 Legal There are no direct legal implications arising from the report Community Safety There are no direct community safety implications arising from the report Human Rights and Equalities There are no direct human rights and equalities implications arising from this report Sustainability and Environmental Introduction of additional litter bin provision along the coastline will have a Impact positive impact on the amenity and cleanliness of the area Health & Safety and Risk There will be no direct health & safety and risk management implications Management arising from this report

-LEAD AUTHOR CONTACT DETAILS DATE Kathy Winstanley kathyw@fylde.gov.uk; 01253 658634 3 rd May 2018
+LEAD AUTHOR CONTACT DETAILS DATE Kathy Winstanley kathyw@fylde.gov.uk; 01253 658634 June 2018